Hugo-pao/Finance-for-big-data/README.md

 ```
 ## Run through the chain
 **Farmer**

 We add the Farmer to the chain.
 ```
 instance.addFarmer(accounts[1])
 ```
-Then, the Farmer is allowed to create chocolate via the *produceItemByFarmer* function.
+Then, the farmer is allowed to create chocolate via the *produceItemByFarmer* function.
 The function takess three inputs:
 - UPC: the universal product code, which will continue through the chain
 - Farmer's Name